pytoccaz/php-property-indexer/README.md

 * A `PorpertyIndexer` indexes objects/arrays properties inside a key-value map.

 * A `PorpertyTree` builds a Tree structure from a collection of objects.

 `PorpertyIndexer` and `PropertyTree` are iterables.

-*key* and *value* values are retreived from objects or arrays via [symfony/property-access](https://symfony.com/doc/current/components/property_access.html#usage) component.
+Index *key* and *value* values one case,  nodes and leaves in the other are retreived from objects or arrays via [symfony/property-access](https://symfony.com/doc/current/components/property_access.html#usage) component.

 ## Installation